NielsdaWheelz/suno-demo/viz_spec.md

 useAudioVisualizer(audioRef, canvasRef);

-	2.	wrap markup to layer canvas under content:
+	2.	wrap markup to layer canvas under content and autoplay new selections:

 if (!currentTrack) {
   return (